steaklive/EveryRay-Rendering-Engine/README.md

 - ImGUI, ImGuizmo
 - Input from mouse, keyboard and gamepad (XInput, but you can add your own)

- You can read more in - TODO link to "Engine Overview" .md
+ You can read more in [Engine Overview](https://github.com/steaklive/EveryRay-Rendering-Engine/blob/master/doc/Engine_Overview.md)

 # Controls
 - "Mouse + Right Click" or "Right Thumbstick" - camera rotation